What Disease Is Caused by Excess Aldosterone (hyperaldosteronism)?

 Who Can Get Primary Aldosteronism?

-People between the ages of 30 and 50 are more commonly affected, and women may have a slightly increased risk.
+People between the ages of 30 and 50 are more commonly affected.
 It is estimated that 5–10% of people with hypertension may have undiagnosed primary aldosteronism.
 It is particularly prevalent in those whose blood pressure does not improve with standard antihypertensive medicines.

 In secondary aldosteronism, elevated aldosterone levels occur as a response to another underlying health condition rather than a problem within the adrenal glands themselves.